 When does it make sense to outsource your Facebook ads management?

-A good facebook ads manager will cost around $5k a month.
+A good facebook ads manager will cost upwards of $2k a month.
 If someone quotes you cheaper than this they are either a churn-factory or are still learning and you’re paying for them to gain experience.